Turmeric Tahini Drizzle

 Closing Thoughts

 Don't you just love everything about this golden drizzle?
-I hope this post shows you why we can't get enough of it!
-Thanks to its nourishing and pantry-friendly ingredients, plus the fact that it comes together in less than five minutes in one bowl, there's no reason not to enjoy this as a sauce, dressing, or dip a couple times a week!
+I hope this post shows you why we can't get enough of it.
+Thanks to its nourishing and pantry-friendly ingredients, plus the fact that it comes together in less than five minutes in one bowl and can be tweaked to match whatever else you're serving, there's no reason not to enjoy this as a sauce, dressing, or dip a couple times a week.

 I'm so excited to see how you use my favorite drizzle.
-This one is so many things to us, and I'm confident it will be that way for you to.
+This tahini sauce is my everything and I'm confident you'll love it just as much.
 Make sure you bookmark this page, since I bet you'll find yourself coming back to it again and again.
-Happy Turmeric Time!

 Share It!